 - (1) Represents the annual cash incentive opportunity for fiscal year 2017 under the CIP.
 The target award was calculated by multiplying each NEO's base salary by his or her target cash incentive compensation percentage.
 For fiscal year 2017, the maximum cash incentive compensation for each NEO was 167.5% of target.
 Actual payments made for fiscal year 2017 are reported in the "Summary Compensation Table" in the "Non-Equity Incentive Plan Compensation" column. - (2) Except as otherwise noted, represents grants of PSUs under the 2017-2019 PSP and the 2017-2019 TSR PSP.
 PSUs granted under the 2017-2019 PSP (granted in January 2017 to each NEO) are earned based on performance related to the three-year period from fiscal years 2017 to 2019, with vesting of the award to occur on January 10, 2020, if the NEO is an employee of the Company on the vesting date, except that pro rata vesting may apply in certain situations, as described under "Potential Benefits on Termination."
 Amounts set forth in the column "Threshold" represent the number of shares that could be earned with respect to the 2017-2019 PSP if a minimum performance threshold for the performance period is achieved.
 No shares are earned for the applicable performance period if the minimum is not achieved.
-PSUs granted under the 2017-2019 TSR PSP (granted in September 2017) are earned based on performance during the period beginning on November 1, 2016 and ending on October 31, 2019, with vesting to occur on September 11, 2020 if the NEO is an employee of the Company on the vesting date, except that pro rata vesting during the Xeo is an employee of the Company on the vesting date, except that pro rata vesting may apply in certain situations, as described under "Potential Benefits on Termination."
-Amounts set forth in the column "Threshold" with respect to the 2017-2019 TSR PSP represent the number of shares that could be earned if a minimum performance during the period beginning on November 1, 2016 and ending on October 31, 2019, with vesting to occur on September 11, 2020 if the NEO is an employee of the Company on the vesting date, except that pro rata vesting may apply in certain situations, as described under "Potential Benefits on Termination."
+PSUs granted under the 2017-2019 TSR PSP (granted in September 2017) are earned based on performance during the period beginning on November 1, 2016 and ending on October 31, 2019, with vesting to occur on September 11, 2020 if the NEO is an employee of the Company on the vesting date, except that pro rata vesting may apply in certain situations, as described under "Potential Benefits on Termination."
 Amounts set forth in the column "Threshold" with respect to the 2017-2019 TSR PSP represent the number of shares that could be earned if a minimum performance threshold for each performance period is achieved.
-If such minimum threshold is not attained, no shares would - (3) Represents RSUs granted under the 2006 Equity Incentive Plan in fiscal year 2017, which vest 50% on the second anniversary of the grant date and 50% on the fourth anniversary of the grant date.
-When cash dividends are paid on ABM common stock, dividend equivalents are credited and converted into additional RSUs, subject to the same terms and conditions (including vesting conditions) as the underlying RSUs. - (4) Computed in accordance with FASB ASC Topic No. 718, based on target levels of achievement (the probable outcome), in the case of PSUs.
+Is such minimum threshold" with respect to the 2017-2019 TSR PSP represent the number of shares that could be earned if a minimum performance threshold for each period beginning on November 1, 2016 and ending on October 31, 2019, with vesting date, except that pro rata vesting may apply in certain situations, as described under "Potential Benefits on Termination."
+Amounts set forth in the column "Threshold" with respect to the 2017-2019 TSR PSP represent the number of shares that could be earned if a minimum performance threshold for each performance period is achieved.
+If such minimum threshold is not attain - (3) Represents RSUs granted under the 2006 Equity Incentive Plan in fiscal year 2017, which vest 50% on the second anniversary of the grant date and 50% on the fourth anniversary of the grant date.
+When cash dividends are paid on ABM common stock, dividend equivalents are credited and converted into additional RSUs, subject to the same terms and conditions (including vesting conditions) as the underlying RSUs. - (4) Computed in accordance with FASB ASC Topic No. 718, based on target levels of achievement (the probable outcome), in the case of PSUs. - 40 ABM Industries Incorporated 2018 Proxy Statement